 To construct a raised bed, rot-resistant redwood and cedar are good choices.
 Raised beds can also be built with pavers, bricks, stones and synthetic lumber.
 If you’re growing edibles and want to keep an organic garden, go with untreated materials like redwood or cedar.

 Raised beds are often 3 or 4 feet wide for easy access.
-Length can be as long as your landscape allows, but eight feet is standard.
+Length can be as long as your landscape allows, but 8 feet is standard.
 Raised beds are usually at least 12 inches deep to accommodate soil.
 It’s important to create paths alongside and between the beds.
 If there's grass, make sure your lawn mower can safely maneuver around them.
 Wood chips and gravel are also popular low-maintenance choices for pathways.

 To keep weeds from growing up through the garden, line the base of the bed with hardware cloth and landscape fabric to keep roots within the bed and critters out.
 Get step-by-step directions for building a raised garden bed here.

 For your raised bed, choose a well-draining soil that is rich in organic matter and nutrients.
 Many gardeners make their own soil from a mixture of 75 percent topsoil and 25 percent screened compost.
 You may want to add peat moss and vermiculite for lightness and drainage, and a slow-release fertilizer for a healthy start.

 For an easy solution, try pre-mixed, raised garden bed soil.
 It’s formulated to give your vegetables, flowers and herbs just what they need to grow.

 Tip: Use this mulch calculator to figure the amount of soil and amendments you’ll need.
 And save time when you use delivery our options.

 Fill Your Raised Bed Garden